 How to get the best from your promotional team

 Happy staff are great salespeople and the trick is to keep them engaged, not just in their day-to-day responsibilities, but in how they feel about you as an employer.
-Engaged employees are more productive and creative, they stay longer (because they’re happy – no brainer!) and have fewer absences.
+Modern job seekers, when hired, are more productive and creative, they stay longer (because they’re happy – no brainer!) and have fewer absences.
 Try:

 - Top quality onboarding